-FOC seeks agreements that guarantee recreational access to both hikers and boaters by maintaining four public river accesses including locations at the FOC festival site in Albright–the put-in for the Cheat Canyon, Jenkinsburg, Rockville, and FOC’s Preston Site on Route 72 along the Cheat River Narrows.
+FOC seeks agreements that guarantee recreational access to both hikers and boaters by maintaining four public river access points, including locations at the FOC festival site in Albright–the put-in for the Cheat Canyon–Jenkinsburg, Rockville, and FOC’s Preston Site on Route 72 along the Cheat River Narrows.

 Since 1995, Friends of the Cheat has hosted the Cheat River Festival to raise awareness and funds in support of the organization’s mission.

 FOC maintains a website and distributes a triennial newsletter highlighting the Cheat River, FOC projects, and upcoming events.

 FOC leads and supports local and regional education and outreach activities in addition to sharing FOC’s work at regional and national events and conferences.